ThorTheJoo/e2e-delivery-management/BLUE-DOLPHIN-VISUALIZATION-API-GUIDE.md

 #### Caching strategy (client-side hook)
 - Key: `endpoint|filter|top`.
-- Store JSON payloads in a `Map` (or React Query if desired) with 5-minute TTL.
+- Store JSON payloads in a `Map` with 5-minute TTL.
+- Preload: on first render, fetch small samples of `/Objects` and `/Relations` to populate dropdown options before user clicks Load.
 - Invalidate on workspace or view mode change when filter differs.

 #### Pagination